chedjou03/aws-bootcamp-cruddur-2023/journal/week2.md

 - Was able to configure my application to send log to Honeycomb
 - Configure my Gidpod yml file so that port used by frontend and backend are automatically opened
 - was able to add a span to my notification and home honeycomb trace
+- was able to create a z-ray log group and a sampling rules

 ---
 ##  Screenshot images